 There’s 3 main stages to influencer activation.

-First, you need to work out who they are.
+First, you have to work out who they are.
 You identify who influences buying decisions in your category.

 Then, you prioritise them.
 Some influencers add more value than others.
-You need to work out where to focus your efforts.
+You have to work out where to focus your efforts.

 Finally, you plan your interaction with each influencer.
 You put the most effort into your highest priority influencers.
 These are the influencers who’ll create the most value.

 You identify influencers by going online to do secondary research.

 SEO ranking works on popularity.
 There’s a strong correlation between the influencers who rank well on search and the influence they have on the category.
 Popular influencers rank high on search.

 Look who comes out top when you search on relevant topics.
 Check who has the most likes or followers.

 You should also look at relevant online forums.
 Where do most comments come from on discussion threads?
 Who gets cited as an authority on the topic?
 Online discussions about your category are a great place to identify influencers.